esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 ### Test 4 - Automatic Light Sleep

 Like Automatic Modem Sleep, with similar restrictions.
 Once configured it's immediately active when a connection is established.
-During periods of long delay() the amperage can drop to ~ 3 mA average.
+During periods of long delay() the amperage can drop to ~ 2 mA average.
 In a network with sparse traffic you might get something near 2-5 mA amperage.
 The LED blinks more slowly during this test as it's doing delay(350) to get the modem to sleep.
 With delay() times shorter than the DTIM beacon interval (100 mS beacons for these tests) the modem only goes into Automatic Modem Sleep, and with a longer delay() it will go more fully into Automatic Light Sleep.
-Although the CPU clock is cycling on and off to achieve low power, the RTC is still running so millis() and micros() are correct.
+Although the CPU clock is cycling on and off to achieve low power, millis() and micros() are correct.

 ### Test 5 - Forced Light Sleep

 Similar to Deep Sleep, but without the timer.
 The chip sleeps at 0.4 mA amperage until it is woken by an external interrupt.
 The only allowed interrupts are high level and low level; edge interrupts won't work.
 If you have a design that needs to be woken frequently (more often than every 2 seconds) then you should consider using Forced Light Sleep.
 For sleep periods longer than 2 seconds, Deep Sleep will be more energy efficient.
-The chip wakes after an interrupt in about 5 to 5.5 mS (regardless of CPU speed), but WiFi was turned off to enter Forced Light Sleep so you will need to re-initialize it if you are using WiFi.
-The RTC is slowed so millis() and micros() are also slowed during Forced Light Sleep.
+The chip wakes after an interrupt in about 3 to 5.5 mS (regardless of CPU speed), but WiFi was turned off to enter Forced Light Sleep so you will need to re-initialize it if you are using WiFi.
+Timers will keep the chip from going fully into Forced Light Sleep, and amperage will be ~ 2 mA with timers enabled.

 ### Test 6 - Deep Sleep, wake with RF_DEFAULT